GE stock deflates for a second day after announcing major overhaul

-(Reuters) - General Electric Co’s (GE.N) shares drifted lower for a second straight day on Tuesday after investors wondered if a massive overhaul by new Chief Executive John Flannery to save billions and make the conglomerate smaller was enough to revive the 125-year old Dow component.
+Nov 14 (Reuters) - General Electric Co’s shares drifted lower for a second straight day on Tuesday after investors wondered if a massive overhaul by new Chief Executive John Flannery to save billions and make the conglomerate smaller was enough to revive the 125-year old Dow component.

 Several brokerages lowered ratings and price targets on the stock, disappointed that GE’s plan was not more aggressive.